 Historical Marker #200 near Dexter, Kentucky, notes the history of Wadesboro, which served as Calloway County's seat of government from 1822 to 1842.

 The first permanent settlement in the Jackson Purchase area of Kentucky was established about 1820 by Banister Wade and was named Wadesboro in his honor.
 Wadesboro became the capital and land office of the Jackson Purchase.
 Former Kentucky governor Isaac Shelby and future president Andrew Jackson negotiated the purchase of lands between the Tennessee and Mississippi Rivers in the southwestern part of the state from the Chickasaw Indians in 1818.
 As compensation, the Chickasaw Indian Nation was granted $300,000 payable over 15 years.
 The bargain netted Kentucky two thousand square miles of land while neighboring Tennessee grew by six thousand square miles.
+The purchase price worked out to about six cents per acre.

 After the purchase, the land needed to be surveyed into townships.
 To do so, a land office was established at Wadesboro to serve purchasers who desired to make claims.
 Both land speculators and pioneers traveled to Wadesboro to purchase plots of land in the newly acquired region.
 The thriving settlement quickly grew in number to about three hundred residents.